-New entrants to the Public Service are insurable for full PRSI.
+New entrants to the Public Service on or after 6 April 1995 are generally insurable for full PRSI.
 For this reason, public service retirement (or spouse's / civil partner's) pensions are subject to integration with the State Social Insurance system in accordance with standard Public Service arrangements.
+Enlisted personnel in the PDF are insurable for Class H PRSI which gives broadly similar entitlements to full PRSI, and their pension is also subject to integration,

-This means that a person's entitlement to the range of Social Insurance benefits (including the Contributory State Pension) is taken into account when calculating the amount of retirement pension payable.
+Integration means that a person's entitlement to the range of Social Insurance benefits (including the Contributory State Pension) is taken into account when calculating the amount of retirement pension payable.
 In an integrated pension scheme, the Contributory State Pension (CSP) is regarded as part of the employee's total pension package.
 Under standard Public Service arrangements, this integration of retirement pension with the Social Insurance system applies from the time the retirement (or spouse's / civil partner's) pension commences payment.
 This means the retirement pension is adjusted (reduced) from the start by a Social Insurance State Pension offset, regardless of whether the person has reached Contributory State Pension age.
 Integration applies to retirement pension and also to employee contributions, but not to retirement lump sum.